Privatix/dapp-proxy/README.md

 ## Custom integration includes

+* Start and stop of session by Privatix Core
--   Start and stop of session by Privatix Core
+* Start and stop of session by Privatix Core
+* v2ray client sessions authentication
+* v2ray traffic usage reporting to Privatix core (is a must for automatic payments)
+* Push v2ray server configuration

 ## Benefits from Privatix Core